esalli/3DNucleiSegmenter/README.md

 2. Train 3D or 2D U-Net for masking.
 Run:

 ```
-python SegmenterCode/training.py --mask_type 3 --model_type unet_3d --val_test_split 0,1
+python segmenterCode/training.py --mask_type 3 --model_type unet_3d --val_test_split 0,1
 ```

 Mask_type arguments is the same as in training_data_creation.py, model_type is either unet or unet_3d, in practice unet_3d with all mask types except the 2D edge masks and val_test_split specifies the indices of spheroids which are used for validation and testing.
 The model name would be specified here as U_M3DE_2.h5, where 2 specifies the number of the testing spheroid, and saved along the configuration and history files in /models/U_M3DE.

-## Segmenting additional (own) datasets
+## Segmenting new (own) datasets

-Modify preprocessCode/preprocessAdditionalDatasets.py and add the new data into into the script by following the comments in the file.
+At this stage, it it required to modify preprocessCode/preprocessAdditionalDatasets.py to segment own data.
+Follow the instruction given in the comments in the file to add datasets into the processing pipeline.
+After editing the file, run
 ```
 3DNucleiSegmenter/preprocessCode$ python preprocessIndependentDatasets.py
 ```
 Check the results in data/independentData/datasets and data/independentData/GT.
-Note that if there is no ground truthm the ground truth image in GT will contain only zeroes
+You can view the nrrd files by 3D Slicer (www.slicer.org).
+Note that if there is no ground truth specified, the ground truth image in GT will contain only zeroes

-Perform segmentation.
-Run e.g.
+After the preprocessing, perform segmentation by running e.g.
 ```
 python segmenterCode/segmentation.py --dataset 1 --ws_method 1 --mask_type M3DE --opt_mode 0 --save_segms 1
 ```
-The results will be save to directory data/segmentedData/datasets.
+The results will be saved into  the directory data/segmentedData/datasets.
+An easier way to segment new datasets will be added later to 3DNucleiSegmenter.